Shreya831/llm-lora-finetuning/README.md

-Fine-Tuning a Lightweight LLM with LoRA
+🚀 Fine-Tuning a Lightweight LLM with LoRA (TinyLlama) 📌 Overview

-This project demonstrates parameter-efficient fine-tuning of a lightweight Large Language Model using LoRA (Low-Rank Adaptation) on a custom dataset.
-The goal of this project is to show how large language models can be adapted to specific tasks while using minimal computational resources.
+This project demonstrates parameter-efficient fine-tuning of a lightweight Large Language Model using LoRA (Low-Rank Adaptation).
+The goal is to adapt a pre-trained model (TinyLlama) to a domain-specific question–answering task using minimal computational resources.
-The base model used is TinyLlama, and the implementation is built using the Hugging Face Transformers ecosystem.
-The entire pipeline is designed to run on Google Colab using limited GPU resources, making LLM experimentation accessible without expensive infrastructure.

-Project Overview
-Fine-tuning large language models traditionally requires significant computational power.
-This project uses LoRA adapters, which allow training only a small number of additional parameters while keeping the base model frozen.
-This approach significantly reduces memory usage and training time.
-The model is trained on a small question–answer dataset and evaluated using an interactive prompt interface.

-Features
+Unlike traditional fine-tuning, which requires updating millions or billions of parameters, this approach trains only a small set of adapter weights, significantly reducing memory usage and training cost.
+🎯 Objectives
-Lightweight LLM fine-tuning
+Enable low-cost LLM fine-tuning
-Parameter-efficient training using LoRA
-Custom question–answer dataset
-Interactive prompt-based testing
-Compatible with Google Colab free GPU
+Demonstrate LoRA-based adaptation
+Build a custom Q&A model

-Tech Stack
+Make LLM experimentation accessible via Google Colab ⚙️ Tech Stack
 Python
 PyTorch
 Hugging Face Transformers
 PEFT (LoRA)
 Datasets
 Google Colab
+🧠 Methodology
+Prepare custom Q&A dataset
+Tokenize input using Hugging Face tokenizer
+Load pre-trained TinyLlama model
+Apply LoRA adapters using PEFT
+Fine-tune on dataset (base model frozen)
+Evaluate via interactive prompts
+🔬 Key Features
+Parameter-efficient fine-tuning
+Reduced GPU memory usage
+Faster training time
+Works on free-tier Colab GPUs
+Interactive testing interface

-Example Prompts
+💬 Example Prompts
-Example questions used to test the fine-tuned model:
-Question: What is machine learning?
-Answer:
+Q: What is machine learning?
-Question: What is deep learning?
-Answer:
+Q: What is deep learning?
-Question: What is overfitting in machine learning?
-Answer:
+Q: What is overfitting?
-Question: What is RAG in artificial intelligence?
-Answer:
+Q: What is RAG in AI?

-Project Workflow
-Custom Dataset
-      │
-      ▼
-Tokenization
-      │
-      ▼
-Base Model (TinyLlama)
-      │
-      ▼
-LoRA Adapter Training
-      │
-      ▼
-Fine-Tuned Model
-      │
-      ▼

-Interactive Question Answering
+📊 Results
+Successfully adapts TinyLlama to domain-specific Q&A Demonstrates effective learning with limited data Achieves meaningful responses with minimal compute
+🚀 Future Improvements
+Larger dataset fine-tuning
+Evaluation with benchmark datasets
+Integration with RAG pipelines
+Deployment as API or web app